uutzinger/RasPi_InstallScripts/installOpenSight.md

 reboot
 ```

-This will install opensight and opensigh-server insystemd.
+This will install opensight and opensigh-server ins ystemd.
 You can enable/disable with:

 ```